wilsilva/php-docker-boilerplate/readme.md

-## Sample App With NGIX, MYSQL AND PHP
+## Sample App With NGIX, MYSQL and PHP

 ### Versions